mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 using Terraria.ModLoader;
 ```
 ## Create Recipe and Assign Recipe Result
 To start a recipe we create an instance of the `Recipe` class.
 We do this through the `Recipe.Create` method or the `ModItem.CreateRecipe` method.
 When creating a recipe, we need to assign the recipe result type and result stack.
-The `ModItem.CreateRecipe` method assumes that the recipe results in the current ModItem, so only the stack size is needed.
+The `ModItem.CreateRecipe` method assumes that the recipe results in the current `ModItem`, so only the stack size is needed.
 The stack size is optional and defaults to 1:

-In `Mod` class, we type "Recipe.Create" to use the `Recipe.Create` method.
+In `GlobalItem` class, we type "Recipe.Create" to use the `Recipe.Create` method.
 Here are various examples, showing vanilla and modded ingredients as well as default stack sizes and custom stack sizes:
 ```cs
 Recipe recipe = Recipe.Create(ItemID.AlphabetStatueZ);
 Recipe recipe = Recipe.Create(ItemID.AlphabetStatueZ, 5);
 Recipe recipe = Recipe.Create(ModContent.ItemType<Content.Items.ExampleItem>());
 Recipe recipe = Recipe.Create(ModContent.ItemType<Content.Items.ExampleItem>(), 10);
 ```
-In `ModSystem` class, we need to use "Recipe.Create":
+In `ModSystem` class, we also use `Recipe.Create`:
 ```cs
 Recipe recipe = Recipe.Create(ItemID.AlphabetStatueZ);
 ```
-In `ModItem` class, we can use "Recipe.Create" to create a recipe that doesn't have this ModItem as a result:
+In `ModItem` class, we can use `Recipe.Create` to create a recipe that doesn't have this `ModItem` as a result:
 ```cs
 Recipe recipe = Recipe.Create(ItemID.AlphabetStatueZ);
 // ...
 And we can use "CreateRecipe" directly to create a recipe that results in this ModItem.
 We can optionally provide a stack size: